Selenocosmia stirlingi

 Selenocosmia stirlingi is a species of tarantula (family Theraphosidae) that is native to the arid regions of Australia.
-It is sometimes also referred to as a barking spider or whistling spider as this species, like many tarantulas, can stridulate to produce a "hissing" sound when disturbed or threatened.
+It is sometimes also referred to as a barking spider or whistling spider as this species, like many tarantulas, can stridulate to produce a "whistling" sound when disturbed or threatened.
 This species is largely fossorial, living in burrows deep underground, however males are sometimes encountered during the breeding season.

 Taxonomy and naming

 This species was originally described by Henry R Hogg in 1901.
 However, early research from 1894 had noted that this species could produce an audible sound.
 Selenocosmia stirlingi is a member of the Selenocosmiinae subfamily, which is widespread throughout Australia and South-East Asia.